SCNode: Spatial and Contextual Coordinates for Graph Representation Learning: Experiments

-\paragraph{GNNs with ClassContrast Embeddings.} To evaluate the integration of ClassContrast (CC) with GNNs, we replace the initial node embeddings in GNNs with CC embeddings and assess their effectiveness.
-Accuracy results are presented in \Cref{tab:GNN} and \Cref{fig:CCGNN,fig:CCGNN2} with additional details given in~\Cref{sec:GNN_appendix}.
-The results indicate that CC embeddings accelerate the convergence of GNN performance while maintaining a consistent accuracy gap over the vanilla model.
-Furthermore, combining CC with the recent LINKX model yields the best results across all baselines for both datasets, highlighting a promising avenue for enhancing GNN performance.
+{\bf SCN-GNNs: GNNs with SCNode Embeddings.} To evaluate the integration of SCNode with GNNs as plug-and-play components, \textit{we replaced the initial node embeddings in GNNs with SCN embeddings} and assessed their effectiveness.
+We tested three classical GNN models (GCN, GraphSAGE, and GAT), along with the recent LINKX model.
+A two-layer GNN framework was implemented using the Adam optimizer with an initial learning rate of 0.001, a dropout rate of 0.5, a weight decay of 5e-4, and 32 hidden channels.
+The results, shown in \Cref{tab:GNN} and \Cref{fig:CCGNN,fig:CCGNN2}, indicate significant performance improvements when using SCN embeddings.
+These embeddings accelerate convergence and maintain a consistent accuracy advantage over the vanilla models.
+Notably, combining SCNode with the LINKX model yields the best results across all baselines for both datasets, showcasing the potential of SCNode to enhance GNN performance.
+This improvement is attributed to the effective integration of spatial and contextual information provided by SCNode embeddings.
+The accuracy gap remains stable, further demonstrating their robustness.
+In future work, we aim to explore this integration more comprehensively to further enhance GNN performance.